parvkpr/soda.github.io/README.md

+Development finished, forked it to SoDA org and hosted it there.
+No further changes expected.

 Website for Software Design and Analysis (SoDA) Lab led by Eunsuk Kang!

 In order to add your profile, create a markdown file in the team folder.